 Dietary fat, on the other hand is metabolized in a completely different manner than both carbs and proteins.
 Dietary fat broken down into fatty acids by pancreatic enzymes (lipases) and bile salts.
 They are then absorbed into the lymphatic system as fat droplets (fat is insoluble in water) called chylomicrons.
 These do not go into the portal system and do not enter the liver.
 Then empty directly into the bloodstream through the lymphatic circulation and then to the thoracic duct.

 This is the reason why dietary fat does not require insulin.
-There is no further processing or handling, so insulin signalling in the liver is not required for metabolism.
+There is no further processing or handling, so insulin signaling in the liver is not required for metabolism.
 This dietary fat can be stored or used for energy.
 If you were to eat pure fat (say, Bulletproof Coffee), then no glucose or protein is ingested and insulin stays low.
 The body then simply burns fat.

 Burn Sugar or Burn Fat

 There are essentially two fuel systems for the body.
 You can either burn fat, or burn sugar.
 These two fuel systems are separate and do not interact (see Randle Cycle for more details).
 When insulin levels are high, then the body runs on glucose.
 During that period, there is simply no reason for your body to burn body fat.
 Why would it?
 It’s there in case of emergencies, in case there is nothing to eat as a store of calories.
 It’s like a back-up generator.
 If you have power in the house, then the generator stays off and none of the fat is used up.